Couples Therapy: How Seeing A Psychologist Online Can Help Your Mental Health And Relationship

 Discussing things with a therapist who’s not physically in the room might also help you feel more at ease with the process.
 A 2020 paper examining the experience of online relationship counseling found that many clients felt a greater sense of comfort and safety due to the added physical distance.

-Evidence suggests online therapy is effective
+Evidence suggests online therapy can often be effective

 You might be concerned that therapy over the Internet would be less effective, despite the advantages described above.
 After all, don’t therapists need to observe your nonverbal behavior and forge a connection in order to treat you effectively?